DUI and IID

 How to Become a DUI Program

-The Department of Highway Safety and Motor Vehicles (DHSMV) is authorized to license and regulate Driving Under the Influence (DUI) programs in accordance with section 322.292, Florida Statutes.
+The Department of Highway Safety and Motor Vehicles (FLHSMV) is authorized to license and regulate Driving Under the Influence (DUI) programs in accordance with section 322.292, Florida Statutes.

 DUI programs must be licensed in accordance with the licensing standards set forth in chapter 15A-10, F.A.C.
 To become a licensed DUI program, applicants must submit a completed Application for Licensure to Conduct a Driving Under the Influence (DUI) Program, (HSMV 77035), along with all required documents listed on pages four and five of the application to: